jliu70/adafruit.usedgoodies.com/docs/glossary/connectors.md

 !!!
 From_the_Archive
     J.S.T. = Japanese Solderless Terminals As our company name implies, Solderless Terminal, has real significance.
 When JST was established in 1957, we were Japan's first manufacturer and distributor of Solderless Terminals.

-There are [many types of JST connectors](https://en.wikipedia.org/wiki/JST_connector), but the two used most commonly with Adafruit are:
+There are [many types of JST connectors](https://en.wikipedia.org/wiki/JST_connector), but the two most commonly used by Adafruit are:

 - JST Series  "PH"  2.00mm pin-to-pin pitch
     - Used with [STEMMA](connectors.md#stemma)